NEWS FLASH! YEAST INFECTIONS ARE COMMON. You are not gross, they do not make you dirty, and, most importantly, it's going to be okay.

 Published by the Department of Health and Human Service's own comprehensive overview of Vaginal Yeast Infections.
-They provide a straightforward explanaition of yeast infections, how they work why they happen, and steps you can take to treat them.
+They provide a straightforward explanation of yeast infections, how they affect your body, why they happen, and provide steps you can take to treat them (including answering questions you've probably googled in incognito mode).
 From: WomensHealth.gov, 2017

 - At least 50% of women have multiple yeast infections in their life.